anil-k-rajamoni18/JavaBackendDevOps/DEVOPS/jenkins-handson.md

     Manually trigger a build by clicking Build Now.
     Monitor the build progress in the Console Output.

+### Proj-5 : Sample Java Project with Webhooks

+1. Create a New Freestyle Project:
+    Go to Jenkins Dashboard → New Item → Enter a name (e.g., MyJavaApp-Webhooks) → Select Freestyle project → Click OK.

+2. Configure Source Code Management (SCM):
+    Under the Source Code Management section, select Git.
+    Enter the Repository URL (e.g., https://github.com/your-username/my-java-app.git).
+    Specify the branch (e.g., main or master).

+3. Enable Webhooks:
+    Under the Build Triggers section, check GitHub hook trigger for GITScm polling (or the equivalent for GitLab/Bitbucket).
+    This ensures Jenkins will trigger a build whenever a push event is detected in the repository.

+    GitHub:
+        Go to your repository → Settings → Webhooks → Add webhook.
+        Set the Payload URL to http://<your-jenkins-server>/github-webhook/.
+        Set the Content type to application/json.
+        Select the events (e.g., Just the push event).
+        Click Add webhook.

+    GitLab:
+        Go to your repository → Settings → Webhooks.
+        Set the URL to http://<your-jenkins-server>/project/<your-project-name>.
+        Set the Trigger to Push events.
+        Click Add webhook.

+    Bitbucket:
+        Go to your repository → Repository settings → Webhooks → Add webhook.
+        Set the URL to http://<your-jenkins-server>/bitbucket-hook/.
+        Set the Triggers to Repository push.
+        Click Save.

+3. Add Build Step:
+    Under the Build section, click Add build step and select Invoke top-level Maven targets.
+    Enter the Maven goal (e.g., clean compile).
+    Save the Project:
+    Click Save to apply the configuration.

 ## Configuring Docker agents as slave nodes to a Jenkins master
 Prerequisites